White Material: Plot

 Maria Vial is a white French farmer who runs (with her ex-husband, Andre, and his sickly father Henri) a failing coffee plantation in an unnamed African country in the present day.
 Maria and Andre have a lazy, mentally unstable son, Manuel.
 Andre also has a half-African son, Jose.
 Civil war has broken out and rebel soldiers, many of them child soldiers, are advancing on the area.

 The French military, while pulling out, makes a final plea for Maria to leave, but she is unyielding in her desire to protect her family's home and ignores the warnings.
 Meanwhile, a rebel DJ on the radio urges the rebels on and advocates attacks on emblems of colonialism.
 Maria's workers flee for fear of the upcoming conflict.
 Maria stubbornly refuses to abandon the plantation and its harvest, which will be ready in five days.
 Risking her life and unable to find Andre, she drives to a village to hire men to finish harvesting the coffee.
 On the way, she is forced to pay off bandits who threaten to kill her at a roadblock.
 After hiring the workers, she stops at the elementary school and collects Andre's mixed-race son, Jose.
 Jose is an upbeat boy of about 12, and we later learn that his mother is the young housekeeper working for Andre's father.

 Meanwhile, Andre is in town meeting with the African mayor, Cherif.
-Cherif, seeing that Andre is desperate, takes advantage of the situation and offers to purchase the plantation in exchange for cancelling off Andre's debts.
+Cherif, seeing that Andre is desperate, takes advantage of the situation and offers to purchase the plantation in exchange for cancelling Andre's debts.
 Cherif requires Andre to get his father to sign over the coffee plantation to him.
 Having returned to the plantation, Maria searches for her son Manuel and finds him in bed after midday.
 Trying to rouse him, she laments his listlessness and scolds that he is without purpose.
 Manuel rises, and after a swim, is intrigued by a noise in the house.
 He follows it to two young rebels.
 They run, and in spite of his lack of shoes, Manuel follows them far from the home.
 They eventually corner him; he discovers that they're armed with a spear and a machete.
 The rebel children threaten him, cut his hair, and retreat to the bush, firing shots from a revolver.
 Maria, Andre, and some workers converge on Manuel and are shocked to find him stripped and standing naked in the field.
 Maria loads him in the tractor and heads back to the house.
 Manuel, obviously traumatized and out of his mind, abandons the tractor and goes to his grandfather's home.
 There the heavily tattooed Manuel reacts to his assault by shaving his head, stealing his grandfather's shotgun, attacking his grandfather's housekeeper, and disappearing on his mother's motorbike.